AppFair/appfair.github.io/index.md

 The App Fair instead provides post-distribution accountability by requiring that the source code for the entire app be available to the build process and that it be hosted in publicly-available forks of the base GitHub repository.
 For any release in the App Fair catalog, the complete source code is available for inspection, review, and analysis by the entire world.
 This access enables the security community to use all its resources to identify, isolate, and mitigate badly-behaved apps.

 In addition, a requirement that all the code be hosted in publicly-available Git repositories means that tools like [code scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) can be used to identify security vulnerabilities in the app or any of the frameworks it embeds.

 ### Source Accountability

-The App Fair's `integrate-release` build process signs the release's binary artifacts with an ad-hoc code signing certificate.
+The App Fair's build process signs the release's binary artifacts with an ad-hoc code signing certificate.
 While this satisfies the policy requirements of certain platforms and provides some protection against tampering, this ad-hoc signature itself does not confer any useful identifying information.
 The signature is essentially an anonymous seal on the binary placed on it by the `integrate-release` build phases.